 To access Orange eSIM profiles for iPhone & Pixel compatibility, specialized eSIM retailers are the way to go:

-• Orange retail stores: If you are in Europe, you can also purchase an Orange Holiday Europe eSIM from an Orange retail store or right at airport kiosk.
+• Orange retail stores: If you are in Europe, you can also purchase an Europe eSIM from an Orange retail store or right at airport kiosks.

 Purchasing directly from Orange as a traveler can require local registration.
-So reputable eSIM sellers offer a more convenient way to order Orange eSIM connectivity.
+So reputable eSIM providers offer a more convenient way to order Orange eSIM connectivity.

 VIII.
 How to Install and Activate Orange SIM Card